open-contracting/cardinal-rs/docs/cli/prepare.md

    Settings written to "settings.ini".
    ```

-1. Write quality issues to an `issues.csv` file, using the `prepare` command.
-For example:
+1. Run the `prepare` command.
+For example, if your data is in `input.jsonl`, this command writes the corrected data to `prepared.jsonl` and the quality issues to `issues.csv`:

    ```bash
    ocdscardinal prepare --settings settings.ini input.jsonl > prepared.jsonl 2> issues.csv